 - Bug viruses and bacteria travel long distances upon electrocution.
 In other words, microscopic bug guts are sprayed onto people sitting around the bug zapper and into nearby food.

 You Don’t Have to Avoid Tuxedo Mosquito

 The onset of summer brings a plethora of activities, including backyard cookouts.
 But also with summer comes an onslaught of pests such as mosquitoes.
 Getting a bug zapper might seem like a convenient and cost-efficient solution, but the fact is their effectiveness has been widely doubted and studies have shown they are very poor at killing mosquito females.
-Fortunately, Tuxedo Mosquito offers mosquito treatment options that have been proven to work.
+Fortunately, Tuxedo Mosquito offers mosquito treatment options in Atlanta that have been proven to work.
 Contact us to find out which method will work best for you.

 What Tuxedo Mosquito Customers Are Saying